-

 Powerful Benefits of Embracing Uncomfortable Challenges and Disciplines

+Comfort Won’t Change You.
+Discipline Will.
 Engaging in small, sometimes uncomfortable challenges and disciplines can be surprisingly beneficial to individuals recovering from addiction, trauma, or chronic illness.
 These small efforts or “micro-challenges” might include cold showers, short exercise routines, meditation sessions, or daily journaling commitments, among many other possibilities.
 While they might seem mundane (or even unpleasant) on the surface, they can play a powerful role in the healing process.
 Below are some of the key benefits: Building Self-Efficacy and Confidence Mastery in Small Steps: Successfully completing manageable challenges helps reinforce a sense of control over one’s actions and emotions.
-This fosters what psychologists call “self-efficacy” the belief that you can successfully take on tasks and…
+This fosters what psychologists call “self-efficacy” the belief that you…

 Cold Water Immersion Therapy: Proven Benefits